yjoh12/CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation/README.md

 <img width="100%" src="https://user-images.githubusercontent.com/47205899/179411032-909de7f8-ff95-4ed7-bf61-89c1107fd932.png"/>

 # Summary
-This is the Github repository for "CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation" which is accepted for ECCV 2022.
+This is the Github repository for "CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation", which is accepted for ECCV 2022.

 -------